April 17, 2018

 Archeological digs in the vicinity of the Ya Ha Tinda Ranch in the upper Red Deer River valley and a survey of the Kootenay Plains suggests that the earliest nomadic people in the Bighorn Region were the Upper Kootenay, part of the Ktunaxa Nation, who made long and continuous use of the Bighorn.

-Over the past 500 and 200 years, respectively, the Assiniboine and Stoney Nakoda First Nations also moved into the region.
 More recently, as territorial boundaries were not definitive and fluctuated often, a number of other tribes also inhabited the region: the Peigan and the Blood, who joined to become part of the powerful Blackfoot Confederacy, were among these groups.
 The Sarcee people, now known as the Tsuu T’ina Nation near Calgary once occupied the upper North Saskatchewan River area and enjoyed a loose alliance with the Blackfoot.

 In 2003, AWA initiated a project called the Bighorn Recreation and Impact Monitoring Project.
 With the growing threat to landscape integrity from human use and the recent legislation legalizing motorized activity in the area, trail monitoring is crucial within the Bighorn Wildland.
 The project was designed to identify and assess the current status of recreational activity in the Wildland and document the local physical and environmental impacts that these recreational activities are having on the landscape.
 The study area covers approximately 110km of both motorized and non-motorized trails adjacent to the Hummingbird Public Lands Recreation Area (PLRA).
 Since 2003 AWA has performed annual trips to visually record and monitor the health of the landscape and ecosystems through which the trails run.
 We have also used TRAFx vehicle counters to record and analyze motorized vehicle traffic levels in this study area.